 ‘Why offline is required along with online classes in today’s digitized world?’ is a big question.
 So to start with, you should know what actually online and offline education includes.

-- It is taking classes (can be coaching classes or tuition classes) at a place where you can study, learn and practice along with a teacher in front of you.
+- It is taking classes at a place where you can study, learn and practice along with a teacher in front of you.

 - Here you take face to face classes where a teacher is available in front of you to give instant answers.